-Italy offers a wide natural patrimony including several Lakes, most concentrated in the Pre-Alpine and Alpine area.
+Italy offers a wide natural patrimony, including several Lakes, most concentrated in the Pre-Alpine and Alpine area.
 They are stunning backdrop for your Wedding on the Italian Lakes.
-Many writers have dedicated their words to the majesty of those lakes set between wooded walls and snowed peaks, filled with aristocratic Mansions, Castels and ancient Palaces.
+Many writers have dedicated their words to the majesty of those lakes set between wooded walls and snow-capped peaks, filled with aristocratic Mansions, Castles and ancient Palaces.

 Lake Maggiore, more than Como Lake and Garda Lake, maintained its Belle Epoque charm.
-It is placed between two Italian Regions (Lombardia and Piemonte) and Switzerland.
-Lake Maggiore weather is generally mild, and it is known for its Mediterranean-like climate where tropical and sub-tropical plants grow year-round.
+It is positioned between two Italian Regions (Lombardia and Piemonte) and Switzerland.
+Lake Maggiore’s weather is generally mild, and it is known for its Mediterranean-like climate where tropical and sub-tropical plants grow year-round.
 Rainfall is heaviest in May and lowest during the winter months.
-The temperatures are cooled down in summer by the breezes that blow on the water’s surface changing its colour.
-The Italian Lakes are the ideal places for a destination wedding in Italy.
+The temperatures are cooled down in summer by the breezes which blow across the water’s surface changing its colour.
+The Italian Lakes are ideal for a destination wedding in Italy.

-Spectacular tiny islands named Isole Borromee belong to this lake, among which Isola Bella, Isola Madre, Isola dei Pescatori, Isolino di San Giovanni, Isolotto della Malghera.
+Spectacular tiny islands named Isole Borromee belong to this lake, among which there are Isola Bella, Isola Madre, Isola dei Pescatori, Isolino di San Giovanni and Isolotto della Malghera.
 On the shores of the lake we can find several small Towns, full of history and art such as Stresa, Verbania, Cannobio e Arona.